Skyfillers/sf_simple_faq/Documentation/Main/UsersManual/Installation/Index.rst

 #.
 Create a new sysfolder in your page tree, where you create FAQs and
    categories.

 #.
 Include the plugin “Simple FAQ” on a page.
-You can set a few things here:
+If there is no TypoScript setting for the storagePid,
+   the folder containing your FAQs needs to be set in the plugin und "Behaviour -> Record Storage Page".

+#.
+Set the necessary settings:

    #.
 Show show the FAQs of all categories or only the FAQs of one category.
    #.
 Show/Hide the category overview